-- After long period, the Agency came to meeting and the text draft of Structured Approach were deeply discussed.
-At the end, the Agency team accepted some logical points that rose by Iran on providing the so called alleged documents to Iran, BUT again, it was halted by the instruction of Director General?!!!!! - 36- In contrary to the agreement, the Agency team constantly requests access to Parchin site ignoring the agreement by both sides that we should first agree on the modality and then implement the agreed modality.
-Such unjustified requests are instructed by the Director General constantly by not recognizing the agreement.
+35- After a long period, the Agency came to the meeting and the draft text of Structured Approach was deeply discussed.
+At the end, the Agency team accepted some logical points that were raised by Iran on providing the so called alleged documents to Iran, BUT again, it was halted by instruction of the Director General.
+However, in this meeting, the Agency according to Para 5 of the drafted modality, accepted to deliver "all relevant documents related to Agency's concerns", essential for the success of negotiations.

+36- Contrary to the agreement, the Agency team constantly requests access to Parchin site ignoring the agreement by both sides that we should first agree on the modality and then implement the agreed modality.
+Such unjustified requests made upon instruction of the Director General are constantly breaching the mutual agreement.